Kentucky Chapter’s 2025 Annual Meeting

 PROGRAM OBJECTIVES

-In accordance with ACCME Accreditation Criteria, the American College of Surgeons requires that anyone in a position to control the content of this educational activity—including planners, speakers, authors, discussants, and moderators—disclose all financial relationships with ineligible companies within the past 24 months.
-Please note that first authors were responsible for collecting and submitting disclosure information on behalf of all contributing authors, as applicable.
+In accordance with the ACCME Accreditation Criteria, the American College of Surgeons must ensure that anyone in a position to control the content of the educational activity (planners and speakers/authors/discussants/moderators) has disclosed all financial relationships with any commercial interest (termed by the ACCME as “ineligible companies”, defined below) held in the last 24 months (see below for definitions).
+Please note that first authors were required to collect and submit disclosure information on behalf all other authors/contributors, if applicable.

-Thursday, September 4, 2025-Friday, September 5, 2025 Agenda
+Friday, September 5, 2025 Agenda

 The Galt House Hotel